Infinite Banking With Life Insurance: Definition, Strategy & Example

 Term Life Insurance

-Term life insurance presents a cost-effective alternative.
-With lower premiums, you can invest the difference in other vehicles such as stocks, bonds or mutual funds.
-This approach maximizes potential returns by allocating funds more broadly across different types of investments.
+Term life insurance costs less than whole life policies, letting you invest premium savings in stocks, bonds or mutual funds.
+This approach maximizes returns by allocating funds across different investment types rather than expensive life insurance products.

 Tax-Advantaged Retirement Accounts